rajdeeprath/red5-development-series/code-examples/server-side/red5-websocket-examples/application-websocketlistener-demo/Readme.md

-# Websocket listener example (also usable as a template)
+# Websocket listener example (also usable as a websocket application template)
 ---